If you've ever visited or lived in Manhattan, NYC, chances are good that you've taken this beautiful city in America for granted.

 This building was erected in only eleven months.
 Getting to the top requires a 1-minute elevator ride, but the view from the 86th floor is worth every minute.
 Arrive early so that you can see the 360-degree views without being too crowded by a lot of other people.

 Fancy a play?
 There are more than 40 Broadway theaters in New York City, and most are located in this district.
-You can go and see back to back shows, and might be able to score cheap tickets to your new favorite show if you spend some time researching online.
+You can go and see back to back shows and might be able to score cheap tickets to your new favorite show if you spend some time researching online.

-The 9/11 Memorial and Museum
+5. Pay Respects at the 9/11 Memorial and Museum

 Any visit to Manhattan is only complete when you have gone to pay your respects at the 9/11 Memorial.
 The twin reflecting pools are there, as well as the largest man-made waterfalls in North America.
 With the names of all 3,000+ victims of the attack, you can sit quietly and pay your respects.